Israel blames Iran for Bulgaria bus bomb that kills six

 "Such a terrifying act on the territory of a sovereign country, member of the EU, is a provocation to the efforts of the democratic community for achieving world peace," said Bulgarian Prime Minister Boiko Borisov.

-The chief mufti of Bulgaria's Muslims, who account for about 10 percent of the Balkan country's 7.4 million population, also condemned the attack, as did the EU and British and French foreign ministers.
+The chief mufti of Bulgaria's Muslims, who account for about 10 percent of the Balkan country's 7.4 million population, also condemned the attack, as did British Foreign Secretary William Hague.

 Burgas airport was closed after the incident and flights were redirected to the airport of Varna, police said.
 Tourists were stranded at the airport as it was checked for other explosive devices, Focus news agency reported.

+The Israeli military said it would send an aircraft to Burgas with medical crews to provide assistance to the injured.

+"The team will be led by a senior IDF (Israeli Defence Forces) officer, and will include doctors specializing in trauma, orthopedics, intensive care, surgery, burns and pediatrics.

-(Additional reporting by Tsvetelia Tsolova in Sofia; Ori Lewis in Jerusalem; and Matt Spetalnick and Alister Bull in Washington; Writing by Sam Cage; Editing by Alison Williams)
+(Additional reporting by Ori Lewis in Jerusalem and Matt Spetalnick and Alister Bull in Washington; Writing by Sam Cage; Editing by Alison Williams)